martinfrances107/rust_d3_geo_voronoi/README.md

 * [`wasm-bindgen`](https://github.com/rustwasm/wasm-bindgen) for communicating between WebAssembly and JavaScript.
 For logging panic messages to the developer console.
 * [`wee_alloc`](https://github.com/rustwasm/wee_alloc), an allocator optimized
   for small code size.

+* [`wasm-pack`](https://github.com/rustwasm/wasm-pack), A generator used to created all the glue code to create the rust benchamrk web-app.